zhengqunkoo/Netflix-Google-Translate/README.md

 ## Usage:

 1. Populate API key in `universalTranslator.js`
+2. Choose 2 letter language code for source language
-2. Choose 2 letter language code for target language
+3. Choose 2 letter language code for target language
-3. Copy javascript into the developer console while on the netflix site.
+4. Copy javascript into the developer console while on the netflix site.

 Note: this will cost a small amount of money to use (Based on the translation rates provided by google)